emmercm/igir/docs/usage/handheld/spruceos.md

 # SpruceOS

-[SpruceOS](https://github.com/spruceUI/spruceOS) is a frontend overhaul for several devices with the focus of optimisation and debloating of the stock firmware they shipped with.
+[SpruceOS](https://github.com/spruceUI/spruceOS) is a frontend overhaul for several devices, focusing on optimisation and debloating of the stock firmware they shipped with.

-It's folder structure is very similar to [OnionOS](../usage/handheld/onionos.md), however SpruceOS supports additional consoles being emulated, most notably more optical media based consoles which may not work well on all devices.
+Its folder structure is very similar to [OnionOS](../usage/handheld/onionos.md).
+However, SpruceOS supports additional consoles being emulated, most notably more optical media-based consoles, which may not work well on all devices.

 ## BIOS

-SpruceOS has its BIOS folder at the root of the SD card at `/BIOS/` per RetroArch requirements.
+SpruceOS has its BIOS folder at the root of the SD card at `/BIOS/`, per RetroArch requirements.
 More information can be found on their wiki page on [adding BIOS]([10.
 Adding BIOS · spruceUI/spruceOS Wiki · GitHub](https://github.com/spruceUI/spruceOS/wiki/10.-Adding-BIOS):

 === ":fontawesome-brands-windows: Windows"